Download Our Free E-book

 HCEOs are personally responsible for the enforcement of any judgment or order sent to them and are named in the form of Writ which is issued.
 This important document sets out the judgment or order and bears the seal of the High Court.
 The Writ gives the HCEO direct authority to enforce the judgment or order which generally involve recovering money or property for the claimant in civil court proceedings.
 Statute and accompanying Regulations along with National Standards ensure that the HCEO performs his or her duties in accordance with the law and with a fair and balanced view.

 Don’t let your court judgments and orders go unenforced.
-Contact Shergroup today by visiting our website www.shergroup.com and discover how our High Court Enforcement Group can assist you.
+Contact Shergroup today by visiting our website www.shergroup.com for high court enforcement solutions and discover how our High Court Enforcement Group can assist you.
 Let us handle your enforcement needs efficiently and effectively, ensuring the resolution you deserve.